Norgesic (Orphenadrine Citrate And Paracetamol)

 Seek immediate medical attention if you experience:

-• Signs of an allergic reaction including tightness in the chest and/or wheezing, shortness of breath and skin rash
+• Signs of an allergic reaction (tightness in chest, wheezing, rash)

 • Unusual bleeding or bruising

-• Abdominal pain, muscle or joint pain, yellowing of the skin, dark urine or clay-coloured stools
+• Abdominal pain, yellowing of skin, dark urine

 Important Warnings